kazurayam/VisualTestingInKatalonStudio/README.md

 ## How to make your Katalon Studio project capable of *Visual Testing*

 Are you interested in this?
-Do you want to the same in your own Katalon Studio project?
+Do you want to do similar screenshot-comparison testing against your own Application Under Test in your own Katalon Studio project?

 The following page describes how to import `Test Suites/CURA/Execute_twins` and `Test Suites/CURA/Execute_chrones` into your own Katalon Studio project:

 - [visualtestinginks --- a Gradle Plugin](https://github.com/kazurayam/visualtestinginks-gradle-plugin)

-You can develop screenshot-comparison testing against your own Application Under test (Web site).
-You make a copy of "CURA" and rename it to your own AUT name.
-And modify the code as you want.
-The following page describe how to getting started with custom Visual Testing.
+You can make a copy of "CURA" resources and rename them to your own AUT symbol.
+You want to modify the code as you want to accomplish your own Visual Testing.
+The following page describe how to getting started with customization.

 - [customVisualTesting](docs/customVisualTesting.md)